EuroPython/website/data/pages-content/speaker-info.md

 We've seen that in-built microphones pick a lot of background noise.
 To avoid that please make sure that you are using a dedicated microphone during the presentation.

 ## Reach out to us on Venueless in case of emergencies
 Just open your speaker ticket and click on the "Join online event" green button to join Venueless, our online platform.
-Should you face an issue, do reach out to us on the `remote-speaker` channel for remote presenters in case of emergencies.
+Should you face an issue, do reach out to us on the `speakers` channel for remote presenters in case of emergencies.

 More tips incoming..